- Chart

 Goal

-The primary investment goal of the Hoya Capital Housing ETF is to provide investors with long-term capital appreciation by investing in companies across the U.S. housing ecosystem.
-It aims to offer exposure to the growth and cyclical trends within the housing market.
+The primary goal of the Hoya Capital Housing ETF is to provide long-term capital appreciation by investing in companies that benefit from trends in the U.S. housing market.

 Investment Approach and Strategy

-Strategy: HOMZ is an actively managed ETF, meaning it does not track a specific index.
-The fund's managers conduct fundamental research to identify undervalued or high-potential companies within the housing sector.
+Strategy: HOMZ is an actively managed ETF that does not track a specific index.
+The fund's managers employ a research-driven approach to select companies they believe are well-positioned for growth within the housing sector.

 Market Position